Historic Buildings and Photos Town of Parker CO

 Land west of Highway 83 was owned by James Parker, but the land east of the highway was homesteaded by James’ brother, George.
 George established a saloon and was instrumental in seeing that other businesses located in the growing town.
-The railroad provided the impetus and by the turn of the century Parker boasted a hotel, the post office, two blacksmith shops, water tower and pump house, three general mercantile, a dry goods store, a saloon, a livery stable, a brick works, a stock yard, a creamery, a barber shop, a school, a few miscellaneous dwellings.
-And in nearby Newlin Gulch, gold was found in the mid 1880′s.
+The railroad provided the impetus and by the turn of the century Parker boasted a hotel, the post office, two blacksmith shops, water tower and pump house, three general mercantile, a dry goods store, a saloon, a livery stable, a brickworks, a stockyard, a creamery, a barber shop, a school, a few miscellaneous dwellings.
+And in nearby Newlin Gulch, gold was found in the mid-1880s.

 Ave Maria Catholic Church 1860

 When you arrive in the town of Parker, what you’ll see amid the rolling plains is a growing community of new shops, low buildings, new home communities and lots of open space.
-Parker has worked hard to keep it’s small town flavor and atmosphere even though it’s currently one of the fastest growing cities in the United States.
+Parker has worked hard to keep it’s small-town flavor and atmosphere even though it’s currently one of the fastest growing cities in the United States.
 You can find homes with an amazing view of the Rockies, Downtown City Lights, or nestled in the Pines.

 Parker’s very modest beginning came in 1860, when a one-room shack was moved from Pine Grove over to Cherry Creek to serve as a stage stop called, appropriately, the Twenty-Mile House.
 It was twenty miles from the origination point of the Butterfield stage, what today is the intersection of Colorado Boulevard and Colfax Avenue in bustling Denver.
-The humble little shack grew into a ten room Inn, changed hands twice and finally became a major stopping point for the railroad in 1882 under the ownership of James Sample Parker.
+The humble little shack grew into a ten-room Inn, changed hands twice and finally became a major stopping point for the railroad in 1882 under the ownership of James Sample Parker.

 What doesn’t show when you’re in Parker today are the scars that ravaged the area during the 1930’s depression when the bank was robbed, railroad tracks were washed out and low produce prices almost wiped out the small village.

-It was a struggle just to hang on for the next thirty years, but the same impetus that first created a need for the Twenty-Mile House, provided the resuscitation the little town needed to become the hub of one of the fastest growing areas in the state today.
+It was a struggle just to hang on for the next thirty years, but the same impetus that first created a need for the Twenty-Mile House provided the resuscitation the little town needed to become the hub of one of the fastest growing areas in the state today.
 That impetus was Denver.

 Denver, twenty miles to the northwest, was getting crowded.
-Developers and planners wisely looked to this area and found a beautiful environment where rural living could combine with modern day necessities, where country pleasures would join with today’s desired amenities.
-Today, the Parker governmental agencies and residents are striving to insure that this beautiful rural area is not spoiled by over-building and lack of planning.
+Developers and planners wisely looked to this area and found a beautiful environment where the rural living could combine with modern day necessities, where country pleasures would join with today’s desired amenities.
+Today, the Parker governmental agencies and residents are striving to ensure that this beautiful rural area is not spoiled by over-building and lack of planning.
 Beautiful walking and biking trails and equestrian facilities abound in the Parker vicinity.

 Historic Franktown, located only seven miles south of Parker, was the original site of the Douglas County seat and the location of the first gold find in Colorado.